iskandergaba/tsdb-eval/timescaledb/README.md

 # [TimescaleDB](https://www.timescale.com)
-This demo the user is on Ubuntu (or a Debian Linux distribution at least)
+This demo assumes the user is on Ubuntu (or a Debian Linux distribution at least)

 ## Requirements
 - Docker